Bee-line or Meander

 379

 * The towns and dates proposed are suggested only.
-Roadies can connect with each other, go off-road, and set their own itinerary with like-minded Roadies as this isn’t a guided tour.
+Roadies can connect with each other, go off road set your own itinerary with likeminded Roadies as this isn’t a guided tour.

 Be sure to check out:

-• Passing through Cunnamulla, try Sandboarding!
+• When in Cunnamulla, try Sandboarding!
 You will find sand dunes 850 km from the beach in Cunnamulla.
 The climb to the top of the town’s natural sand dunes may be tough but the thrilling rush of sliding down will make you want to go again, again and again.

 • Visit the striking Cunnamulla Fella statue in town.